Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Topological Sort with respect to SCC

 \begin{proposition}[Paraphrasing Claim~5 and Lemma~7 in \cite{schudy2008finding}] $R_1, R_2, R_3, R_4, R_5$ (discovered in Algorithm~\ref{alg:scc-top}) partition $V$, and there are no edges going from one set to a lower numbered set. \end{proposition}

 \begin{proposition}[Paraphrasing Lemmas~8 and 9, Section~5.2 in \cite{schudy2008finding}] The recursion depth of Algorithm~\ref{alg:scc-top} is $O(\log n)$ with high probability. \end{proposition}

-\begin{proof}[Proof of \Cref{lem:scc-topsort}] Correctness of Algorithm~\ref{alg:scc-top} follows from observing that for any recursive instance, the labels assigned to its vertices are in the range $[\ell \cdot N^2, (\ell + n - 1) \cdot N^2]$ which is disjoint from and ordered with the ranges of other recursive instances in the same level by \Cref{prop:schudy-edges}.
+\begin{proposition} Using $O(\log^2 n)$ calls to $\Oraclem$, Algorithm~\ref{alg:scc-top} outputs a topological order with respect to strongly connected components.
+More specifically, it outputs a polynomially-bounded labelling $(r_v)_{v\in V}$ such that, with high probability \begin{enumerate} \item $r_u = r_v$ if and only if $u$ and $v$ are in the same strongly connected component; \item when the SCC that $u$ belongs to has an edge towards the SCC that $v$ belongs to, $r_u > r_v$. \end{enumerate} \end{proposition} \begin{proof} Correctness of Algorithm~\ref{alg:scc-top} follows from observing that for any recursive instance, the labels assigned to its vertices are in the range $[\ell \cdot N^2, (\ell + n - 1) \cdot N^2]$ which is disjoint from and ordered with the ranges of other recursive instances in the same level by \Cref{prop:schudy-edges}.

-The number of calls to $\Oracle$ (more precisely, $\Oraclem$) being $O(\log^2 n)$ follows from \Cref{prop:schudy-rec} (we can cut off the algorithm and output \textsc{Fail} if the recursion depth is too large), and there being $O(\log n)$ calls to $\Oraclem$ in each recursive layer (we can run all executions of line~\ref{ustl2} in one recursive layer simultaneously). \end{proof}
+The number of calls to $\Oraclem$ being $O(\log^2 n)$ follows from \Cref{prop:schudy-rec} (we can cut off the algorithm and output \textsc{Fail} if the recursion depth is too large), and there being $O(\log n)$ calls to $\Oraclem$ in each recursive layer (we can run all executions of line~\ref{ustl2} in one recursive layer simultaneously). \end{proof}